soap-tastes-ok/thermo-ml/README.rst

 * ``July 2021``

-  * [JTBD] Add AI module that predicts electronegativity of all elements, including transition metals.
+  * 🛠 Add AI module that predicts electronegativity of all elements, including transition metals.

 * ``Aug 2021``

-  * [JTBD] Add AI module that predicts percentage ionic character of bonds.
+  * 🛠 Add AI module that predicts percentage ionic character of bonds.

 * ``Sept 2021``

-  * [JTBD] Add AI module that predicts entropy of formation of compounds just from its chemical formula, using properties of its constituent atoms.
+  * 🛠 Add AI module that predicts entropy of formation of compounds just from its chemical formula, using properties of its constituent atoms.

 Installation